Yaiselle Tous: Miss Supranational 2019

 Later, in June 2019, she was officially designated as Miss Colombia Supranational to represent the nation in the Miss Supranational 2019 beauty pageant to be held in December of that same year.

-On December 6, 2019, at the International Congress Centre in Katowice, Poland, Where candidates from 77 countries competed for the title.
+On December 6, 2019, she participated in Miss Supranational 2019, at the International Congress Centre in Katowice, Poland, Where candidates from 77 countries competed for the title.
 At the end of the event, Tous concluded her Miss Supranational journey by finishing as a Top 10 semifinalist.